CppMicroServices/CppMicroServices/README.rst

 If this is not feasible for you, you can specify `--no-verify` when committing your changes.
 This is heavily discouraged and you must provide a justification as to why you are unable to format your commit.

+We reserve the right to reject any pull requests that are not properly formatted and do not have a valid justification specified.